 Kelleigh Wright, Food Module Facilitator and MOOC Advisor

 Kelleigh is an uninvited guest and 3rd generation settler who resides on the traditional Ojibwe territory of the Mattagami First Nation peoples in northern Ontario.
 As the president and co-founder of Boreal Food Systems Advisory Inc. she is committed to creating bioregional food systems for a world in transition.
-She is co-facilitating Module 3: Towards Ecologically Resilient and Just Food Systems with Josephine Grey.
-As well, she has contributed many supplemental readings across the MOOC.
+She is co-facilitating Module 3: Towards Ecologically Resilient and Just Food Systems with Dee Woods.
+As well, Kelleigh has contributed many supplemental readings across the MOOC.

 Derya Tarhan, Energy Democracy Module Facilitator